cksystemsteaching/selfie/book.md

 ### Processor

-The ISA we use here is called *RISC-U* where *U* stands for *unsigned*.
+The ISA we use in selfie is called *RISC-U* where *U* stands for *unsigned*.
 The RISC-U ISA is a strict and, in fact, tiny subset of the 64-bit RISC-V ISA.
 This means that machine code that runs on a RISC-U machine also runs on a 64-bit RISC-V machine but not necessarily vice versa.
 RISC-U features 14 instructions out of the 40 RISC-V base instructions.
 All instructions are encoded in 32 bits each.
 The arithmetic RISC-U instructions only provide unsigned integer arithmetic hence the name RISC-U.

 Before taking a closer look at individual RISC-U instructions, we first need to understand the *register model* of the machine.
 The RISC-U ISA features 32 64-bit registers and one 64-bit *program counter*, just like the official 64-bit RISC-V ISA.
 A *register* is CPU-internal storage for exactly one machine word.
 RISC-U registers are addressed from 0 to 31 which is the *register address space* of the machine.
 Register 0, also called `zero`, is special.
 It always contains the 64-bit integer value 0, even after trying to store a non-zero value in that register.
 The purpose of register `zero` is to initialize other registers.
 We show how that works below.